Payment Error Rate Measurement (PERM)

 Any claims for which documentation is not received upon request by the government shall be an overpayment subject to recovery.

-- The Department’s Program Integrity section will recover payments from medical records that have not been submitted or after the 75-day calendar due date.
+- The Department will recover payments if supporting medical records have not been submitted to the federal Review Contractor.

 What happens if there is an error finding in medical review?